1. Skip to content

 Atrocities by Russian troops in Ukraine have killed civilians and sparked allegations of a genocideImage: Carol Guzy/Zumapress/picture alliance

-But what exactly constitutes genocide and when can the term be applied?
+But what exactly constitutes genocide, and when can the term be applied?

-Defined as an intent to exterminate a particular group of people, the term genocide was first coined amid the horrors of the Holocaust during the World War II.
+Defined as an intent to exterminate a particular group of people, the term genocide was first coined amid the horrors of the Holocaust during World War II.

-Lemkin campaigned to have genocide recognized as a crime under international law, paving the way for the adoption of the United Nations Genocide Convention in 1948 which came into effect in 1951.
+Lemkin campaigned to have genocide recognized as a crime under international law, paving the way for the adoption of the United Nations Genocide Convention in 1948, which came into effect in 1951.

 Such acts could include killings, inflicting serious bodily or mental harm or life-threatening conditions, measures to prevent births and forcibly transferring children, according to the UN definition.